Creditor Order of Priority

 The ultimate aim of an insolvency procedure is to return as much money as possible to an insolvent company or individual’s creditors.
 Unfortunately, because of the nature of insolvency, there is usually not enough money available to repay everyone what they are owed.
 To help manage competing creditors’ claims, creditors are repaid in a strict hierarchy set out by legislation.
 Each tier of creditors must be paid in full before repayments can be made to the next tier.

 a.
-The Prescribed Part - In order to increase the chances of returns to unsecured creditors, the Enterprise Act 2002 created the 'Prescribed Part'.
+The Prescribed Part: In order to increase the chances of returns to unsecured creditors, the Enterprise Act 2002 created the ‘Prescribed Part’.
 This is a pot of money set aside from what would have been paid to floating charge creditors so that a repayment can be made to unsecured creditors instead.
-The Prescribed Part is calculated as 50% of the first £10,000 due to be repaid to floating charge creditors, and then 20% of floating charge creditor returns up to a total balance of £600,000.
+The Prescribed Part is calculated as 50% of the first £10,000 due to be repaid to floating charge creditors, and then 20% of floating charge creditor returns up to a total cap of £800,000.

-5. Unsecured creditors - This category covers almost all other creditors, including pension schemes, customers and trade creditors.
-HMRC is currently an unsecured creditor, although, from April 2020, only tax debts owed by an insolvent company or individual themselves (such as Corporation Tax or Self-Assessed Income Tax) will remain in this category.
+(5) Unsecured creditors: This category covers almost all other creditors, including pension schemes, customers and trade creditors.
+Tax debts owed by an insolvent company or individual themselves (such as Corporation Tax or Self-Assessed Income Tax) fall into this category.